Honeysuckle HQ

 Project status

 We are working with 3 shortlisted proponents to help deliver on the community’s aspirations for a dynamic mixed-use precinct in Honeysuckle HQ.
+This is a complex process and involves supporting Newcastle's housing objectives while also creating quality social, environmental and economic outcomes.

 Objectives